The why, what, how, who, and when of capturing your team's knowledge.

 Since you’re probably wondering what sort of software we could use to build it, let’s get that out the way.
 There are many good options, but the most important thing to remember is this; it’s not about the technology.
 I’ll put that another way; it doesn’t matter how it gets built.
 What matters is communicating the knowledge.
 It could even be made with pen and paper and stuck up on the office walls, and it would be nearly as helpful (or maybe more helpful!) to your team.

 That said, let’s talk about the options briefly.
 You might have heard of Notion, or Basecamp, or some other “knowledge base” software.
 They are good, but often they’re so full of features that they get distracting and confusing.
 In our experience, Google Sites is perfect for team knowledge sites.
 It’s super easy to use, but it has the features we need.

 The site will have a bunch of pages on all sorts of topics of course, ranging from very broad topics like “leave” to very specific things like “how we create invoices for foreign clients”.
-Ultimately, the pages that your company’s team knowledge site has will be pretty specific to your company, but there will be some pages that most organisations will have.
+Ultimately, the pages that your company’s team knowledge site has will be pretty specific to your company, but there will be a few generic pages that most organisations have.

 So, how much information do we put on each page?
 How do we know if there’s too much knowledge to put onto just one page, and it needs a whole section of the site?
 Well, the best way to answer is to put yourself into the mind of your team; think what will be the easiest for them to find and read and learn from.